Garendemirdogen/my-own-library/README.md

 As a user:

-I want to be able to to make a list of my books and music so that I can always refer back to it later.
+I want to be able to to make a list of my books and movies so that I can always refer back to it later.

 ## Description